robbiemwoolf/75hard/README.md

 ## Known issues (Work in progress)

 This project is still ongoing.
-The next issues that will be addressed are: the active link on the icons buttons, the design and implementation of the rules page.
+The next issue that will be addressed is the separation of reusable components for better file organization and code clarity.
+Once complete, the addition of the CRUD functions and a database will allow for custom challenges and longterm data storage.

-After basic functionality and styling is complete, ability to set custom rules and length of days will be implemented, but the standard 75hard challenge will still be the default option.

 ## Find a bug?